Biography

 Edward House is a dynamic horn player and teacher committed to sharing his love of the horn.
 He is at home with many styles of music having played in chamber, symphonic, studio, and musical theater settings.
 He is currently an active performer and teacher in the Los Angeles area.

-Some of his past projects include world premiere performances of Hrið-Móðr-Ljómi by Jeffrey Holmes with Nu Ensemble, and Mountain Spires by Emmy Award winning composer Gary Kuo.
-Edward has also recorded with the Messiah College Brass Cross on Luminosity, and the Messiah College Wind Ensemble on Glorified, and Stained Glass Windows.
+Some of his past engagements include world premiere performances of Hrið-Móðr-Ljómi by Jeffrey Holmes with Nu Ensemble, and Mountain Spires by Emmy Award winning composer Gary Kuo, performing the Schumann Konzertstück with the Stony Brook University Symphony and Gounod’s Petite Symphonie as part of the Staller Center’s Starry Nights series.
+Edward has also recorded on multiple CDs with the Messiah College Brass Cross and Messiah College Wind Ensemble.

-Edward is currently finishing his Doctor of Musical Arts at Stony Brook University with David Jolley.
+Edward completed his Doctor of Musical Arts at Stony Brook University with David Jolley.
 He holds a Bachelor of Music degree from Messiah College studying with Dr. Mike Harcrow, and a Master of Music from the University of North Carolina School of the Arts (UNCSA) with David Jolley, where he was a Teaching Assistant for the Horn Studio.

 Performance Articles